radojicic23/the-last-blade/README.md

 The Last Blade platformer game made with Python and Pygame engine.

-- Description: The Last Blade is a classic arcade style platformer where our ninja has to attack and kill enemies day after day.
+- Description (DEMO): The Last Blade is a classic arcade style platformer where our ninja has to attack and kill enemies day after day.
+- Possible upgrades: BOSS fights, More different levels, Earning points which you can use to upgrade attack, speed, armor etc.
+- Note: This game is a limited version (DEMO) of the full game.
+I also exploring options for a Steam release when it's done.

 # Requirements

 - Python 3.x
 - Pygame

 # Game Mechanics

 - <code>LEFT</code> Move Left
 - <code>RIGHT</code> Move Right
 - <code>UP</code> Slash
 - <code>SPACEBAR</code> Jump

 # Setup and Installation

 ```bash
 git clone <repo-url>
 ```